hdb/qtube/README.md

 - `q` quits the application, not just the player
 - `f` brings the player to fullscreen, but `esc` is used to leave fullscreen
-- `ctrl+q` and `ctrl+w` quit the application, regardless whether the player or the video search panel are selected
+- `ctrl+q` and `ctrl+w` quit the application, regardless whether the player or the video search panel is selected

 See the [mpv manual](https://mpv.io/manual/stable/#keyboard-control) for details on mpv-specific keybindings.